Psykoxen/GeoRisk/README.md

 ## About the Project

-Georisk is a webapp based on [Georisque Government API](https://api.gouv.fr/les-api/api-georisques) to display risks for a selected location.
+Georisk is a webapp based on [French Georisque Government API](https://api.gouv.fr/les-api/api-georisques) to display risks for a selected location in France.
 The mission is to democratize risk analysis .
 The objective is to create a user-friendly and inclusive platform, allowing everyone to visualize and stay informed about constant risk evoltion in area.

 ## Risks Analysed